-5. Demand assumptions
+6. Demand assumptions

-5.1 Regional demand forecasts
+6.1 Regional demand forecasts

-Table 1 shows our assumptions for sent-out energy and summer and winter maximum demand across the 2 nodes.
+Table 2 shows our assumptions for sent-out energy and summer and winter maximum demand across the 2 nodes.
 These values are based on the 2017 ESOO load forecasts (expected scenario, 50% PoE), distributed among the two regions in accordance with the 2014-15 actual loads after separately accounting for the Karara mining development.
 The 2014-15 year was chosen as the base year since this is the closest recent match to a 50% POE peak demand year, and a 50% POE wind generation output year.
 The Muja load now includes what was previously assigned to the North Country node.

-Projected 2018-19 energy demand is about 0.3% lower than the projected 2018-19 energy demand used in last year's simulations.
+Projected 2018-19 energy demand is about 0.7% higher than the projected 2017-18 energy demand used in last year's simulations.
 The 2017 ESOO notes that average electricity consumption per connection has fallen in recent years, especially in the residential sector, mainly due to growth in rooftop PV, improved energy efficiency standards and changing demographics.
 This has reduced the expected growth rate of operational demand.
+PLEXOS will model the lower level of energy demand through slightly higher average half-hourly demand levels relative to last year's demand trace.
+Assumed generation supply is the same as last year, and therefore the supply-demand balance due to the slight increase in demand is expected to be approximately the same, or slightly tighter.